shimondoodkin/KrakenD-playground-community/images/jwt-revoker/usage.md

 }
 ```

-Notice krakend "auth/revoker" has an additional listening port. it is go rpc server.
+Notice krakend "auth/revoker" has an additional listening port. it is go rpc server. the revoker client connects to it to ask to block a jti value

 Run krakend first